tnygaming/discord-bot/README.md

 3. Verify keys are in config.js (and add the custom ones)
 4. `npm start` to start the bot.

+### ES Lint
+Please run ES Lint in the root directory as `npx eslint .` and help keep codebase clean! :)

 Thank you for reading!